OracleCPS/odi_config_martha/readme.md

 10. Click on button "Generate Token" at the bottom of the screen

-11. Make a note of the token immediately.
-[You will NOT be able to retrieve it again]{.underline} after closing the dialog box, you will require it later in the process
+11. Make a note of the token immediately. **You will NOT be able to retrieve it again** after closing the dialog box, you will require it later in the process

 12. Navigate to "Groups" (look for the hyperlink on the bottom left of the screen)